Jug Girard: Green Bay Packers

 In November 1949, Girard signed to play with the Oshkosh, Wisconsin, basketball team in the Wisconsin State Basketball League.
 He agreed to join the team at the end of the NFL season.
 In May 1950, he agreed to return to professional baseball, playing for the Cleveland Indians' minor league club in Cedar Rapids, Iowa.
 Less than a month later, Girard left the Cedar Rapids club, stating: "I've decided to give my full attention to pro football and give up baseball altogether.
 It's too hard on me to do both."

 One day after retiring from professional baseball, Girard signed a contract to return to the Packers for the 1950 season.
 That fall, Girard was limited to the role of punter, appearing in 10 games, none as a starter.
-He punted 71 times for an average of 38.2 yards per carry.
+He punted 71 times for an average of 38.2 yards per punt.

 In the summer of 1951, Girard made another attempt at professional baseball, playing for Wilkes-Barre in the Class A Eastern League.
 In July 1951, Girard signed his fourth one-year contract with the Packers.
 During the 1951 NFL season, Girard appeared in 12 games and punted 52 times for an average of 40.4 yards per punt.
 He also intercepted five passes and caught 10 passes, including two touchdown catches.
 On October 27, 1951, he caught four passes for 130 yards, including a 75-yard touchdown reception.